Idaho regulators reject utility's bid to limit liability for wildfire damages

 Rose Monahan, an attorney for the Sierra Club who filed comments opposing PacifiCorp’s request, applauded Idaho’s decision.

-She said increasing wildfire liabilities for utilities are a significant issue across the West, but broadly exempting companies from responsibility doesn’t make the costs go away.
+She said increasing wildfire liabilities for utilities is a significant issue across the West, but broadly exempting companies from responsibility doesn’t make the costs go away.

 “They just get shifted from the utility to the wildfire victim,” she said.